obalunenko/go-tools/README.md

 This repository contains common scripts that I used over all projects.

-docker image could be pulled with command: `docker pull olegbalunenko/go-tools`
+docker image could be pulled with command: ` docker pull ghcr.io/obalunenko/go-tools:latest`

 ## Installed tools